 - Do not obstruct diners leg space like conventional table legs and are unobtrusive

 - Will work in numerous configurations

 - Good value

 - Durable and less likely to weaken like a 4 legged table when being dragged

-A Tall Order: Table Height
+A Tall Order: Restaurant Table Height

-While there are many different table height options available, there are also standard sizes that are used in hospitality environments.
-One of the most important considerations when choosing the appropriate table height for your hotel and restaurant furniture is allowing enough space for guests to sit comfortably and without restriction.
+While there are many different restaurant table height options available, there are also standard sizes that are used in hospitality environments.
+One of the most important considerations when choosing the appropriate table height for your hospitality, furniture is allowing enough space for guests to sit comfortably and without restriction.
 Ensuring that restaurant chairs can fit easily under table tops may seem an obvious point, but people will feel more relaxed while dining if they are able to cross their legs without feeling constrained.

 - Poseur tables – for a comfortable seating experience, poseur tables should be around 1100mm in height.
-This is to accommodate bar stoolswhich are typically taller in design.
+This is to accommodate bar stools which are typically taller in design.

 Food for Thought

-Following this dining table size guide will ensure that your restaurant or bar accommodates the maximum covers, without having an over-crowded room.
+Following this restaurant table size guide will ensure that your restaurant or bar accommodates the maximum covers, without having an over-crowded room.
 A well-designed dining room can decrease wait time for guests, with traffic flow being a crucial consideration.
 A restaurant dining room with too much traffic will increase noise and accidents, whilst also decreasing overall turnover.